 One episode Murder, She Wrote has Angela Lansbury flashing her cleavage and attempting some form of sexy walk in order to pretend to be a woman of loose morals and blend in at a sleazy dive bar and pump information from a bartender... it's used as comic relief (she looks as ridiculous as possible), but the Squick is there.

 Holosuite.
 Kira's body.
-We pan up, we pan up and... her head has been replaced with Quark's (The resident big-headed ugly (male) alien).
+We pan up, we pan up and... her head has been replaced with the troll-like male Quark's.
 This is actually in-universe fan disservice as well - a creepy guy paid Quark very well to have Kira's figure digitized into the holosuite for... unsavory purposes.
 Kira found out about it.
 It's her revenge.

-Then there's the episode "Profit and Lace" where Quark undergoes an Easy Sex Change to seal a business deal instead of his mother.
+Then there's the episode "Profit and Lace" where Quark undergoes an Easy Sex Change to seal a business deal by posing as his own mother.

 The boundary-pushing nudity of NYPD Blue cut both ways: For every shot of side-boob or shapely man-ass, there was a shot of Sipowicz with a proctologist forearm-deep up his bum, Medavoy rolling around in bed with a randy septuagenarian, or a naked, obese woman covered in flour.